 It’s also possible for the tube not to be blocked completely, but only partially.
 This can increase the risk of a tubal pregnancy, or ectopic pregnancy.

-There are many ways to naturally treat blocked fallopian tubes!
+There are many ways to unblock a fallopian tube naturally!

-When attempting to unblock blocked fallopian tubes naturally, one of the most important things to do is reduce inflammation in the body.
+If you’re wondering how to naturally unblock fallopian tubes, one of the most important steps you can take is reducing inflammation in the body.
 Begin by eliminating the foods that cause inflammation:

 Eliminate these foods from your diet for at least three weeks, paying close attention to your body changing throughout the process.